MildC/alfred_workflows/README.md

 Open iTerm and then cd into a directory by using keyword cd.

 The default directory will be the current active window.

+Touch
+---
+Creates a file in the active Finder window